 Benefits to participants

-This program will provide participants with:
+This program provided participants with:

 - Training on skills and tactics for strategic and impactful public engagement